WeCanCodeIT/wcci-columbus-2017-summer/exercises/virtual-pets-amok/README.md

 We're introducing a health attribute for pets.
 Organic pets have their health decreased by unclean circumstances, and by thirst or hunger growing too high.
 Robotic pets only lose health if they're not oiled regularly.
 All pets lose health if their happiness drops too low.

+## Setup

+You can copy your code from the previous project to use as a starter, or start from scratch.

+- [ ] Create a Java project in Eclipse named `virtual-pets-amok`.
+- [ ] Create a README.md file in your project folder to describe what you've done with your project.
+No fancy formatting is necessary.
+Just separate paragraphs with an empty line.
+(If you'd like to learn more about Markdown formatting, check out the [Github Markdown Guide](https://guides.github.com/features/mastering-markdown/).)
+- [ ] Create a GitHub repository also named `virtual-pets-amok` and set it up so that you can push your code there from your Eclipse project.
+Do this *now*.
+It's the least fun part, so just get it out of the way.

 ## Required Tasks

 ### General